 1-3.
 Write a behavioral model to design a 1-bit 4-to-1 mux using the if-else-if statement.
 Develop a testbench to verify the design.
 Assign the four input channels to SW3-SW0 (SW3 is assigned to most significant channel and will have the lowest priority, and so on) and select lines to SW5-SW4 and output to LED0.
-Verify your design in the hardware using the Nexys4 board.
+Verify your design in the hardware using the Basys3 or the Nexys4 DDR board.
 Look at the Project Summary report and make sure that no latches or registers resources are used or inferred.